ObsidianLabs/eos-studio-docs/source/contracts/eosio-forum/quickstart.rst

 Now, if you look at accounts ``proposer`` and ``voter1`` etc, their RAM usage should go back to the value before participating in the proposal and voting.
-Therfore, on completion of a proposal all used memory will be returned without a memory leak.
+Therefore, on completion of a proposal all used memory will be returned without a memory leak.